© 2016 YaninaTravels

 If you want to experience real Jamaica like I did, then you should stay at a local guesthouse- get a lodging through AirBnb with local hosts.
 With their help you can organize the rest of your activities on the island.
 Also you should use local transportation and eat at local restaurants.

-Five Tips for smoother and pleasant trip in Jamaica
+Five Tips for Smoother Exploring of Jamaica

 1. Be patient.
 Nothing in Jamaica happens as fast as you are used to back home.
 Don’t get angry.
 Breath.
 Joke about it.
 Remember that after all you are that lucky person who is visiting Jamaica- a dream for many people, who (for various reasons) can’t visit it.
 Appreciate the opportunity life has given you.